 l Speed – Hard money loans can be acquired much more quickly than traditional bank loans.
 They do not usually require credit checks and other due diligence that causes the process to move more slowly at banks.
 Many hard loan lenders are able to provide money for real estate investments because their primary consideration is whether an investment is a good deal or not.

-l Flexibility – Every hard money lender has their own set of criteria to loan money for a real estate project.
+l Flexibility – Every hard money lender has its own criteria to loan money for a real estate project.
 Most hard money loans do not come with a list of restrictions that usually beset conventional loans.
 For that reason, they are more flexible and allow real estate investors to change project goals midstream if necessary.

 l Leverage – Hard money loans provide tremendous leverage for fix-and-flip investors.
-The investor can enter a project without putting their own money at risk and remaining liquidity.
+Investors can enter a project without putting their own money at risk and remaining liquidity.

 The Cons of Hard Money Loans